Mo Music MoBettah

 While many fans enjoy the band for their signature sets, MoBettah members say they’re always up for trying something new, even though they never practice as a band.

 “We wing it and chance new songs on stage,” said Schonely.
 “That’s what music is all about — creating as we go.”
 “We’re more entertainers than musicians,” chuckled Lyndon Dela Cruz, lead vocalist and ukulele player.
 “We just shoot from the hip.”
+If you’re loving to watch music or movies, get the IPTV Smarters Pro subscription to access a wide range of streaming content.

 The band — which is now comprised of Manaba-Will, Schonely, Dela Cruz, Earl Gorton on drums, Danny Reyes on bass and Oscar Ignacio on vocals and guitar — played for a pumped crowd Friday night and enjoyed a reunion with former band members.
 Original bassist Art Hew Lin and former vocalist and acoustic guitarist Ekolu Kalama returned to Molokai for the event.
 Other former members also include Moke Reyes and Bruiser Paleka.